 - Refrain from disturbing others (respecting the right to peaceful enjoyment by their neighbors).

 - Allow only those occupants on the lease to reside in the unit.
 Comply with terms and conditions of the dwelling lease and tenancy addendum.

 All income, benefits, and allowances must be verified with documentation.
 Chandler Housing staff must obtain written verification from independent third-party sources and document tenant files.

 In addition, the Housing Authority reviews employment records through the Enterprise Income Verification (EIV) system.
 If unreported income is found, this can result in the termination of assistance.
 The family will be required to repay Chandler Housing for any overpaid assistance.

 Change in Income

 Any change in income or family composition must be reported to Chandler Housing in person within 10 business days of its occurrence by the tenant.
-Income Change Forms can be filled out online or you can request one to be mailed by calling our office at 480-782-3200.
+Income Change Forms can be requested to be mailed by calling our office at 480-782-3200.
 Failure to report or under-reporting changes could jeopardize the tenant’s eligibility for housing program assistance.